You may wish to see an introductory page to this section with a map first.

 Oboda was located on an important trade route used by merchants who carried frankincense and myrrh from Arabia (probably today's Yemen) to Mediterranean Sea ports (more on this subject in a page covering Mamfis, another Nabatean town).
 This trade constituted an important resource for the Nabatean Kingdom, the territory of which comprised much of today's Jordan and the Negev.
 The economy of Oboda relied on farming too; five wine presses have been found which indicate that vineyards surrounded the town.
 The residential quarter of Oboda was designed along a straight main road.
 Some details in the way its buildings collapsed have led archaeologists to believe that the decline of the town was caused by earthquakes.

-"Castrum" (Roman military camp): (above) overall view showing that there were three towers on each side; (below) interior of the camp; you may wish to see a Roman "castrum" in Wales
+"Castrum" (Roman military camp/barracks): (above) overall view showing that there were three towers on each side; (below) interior of the camp; you may wish to see a Roman "castrum" in Wales

 In 106 AD Emperor Trajan annexed the Nabatean Kingdom to the Roman Empire.
 This occurred almost peacefully after the death of King Rabel II.
 It became the province of Arabia Petraea, Petra having been the historical capital of the Nabateans, although at the time of the annexation King Rabel resided at Bosra in today's southern Syria.

 The northern part of the new province was subject to attacks by the Parthians, whereas the southern one was subject to raids by nomadic desert tribes.
 The recent discovery of a castrum outside Oboda indicates that the town housed a permanent Roman garrison, not so much for the defence of Oboda itself, but as the starting point for retaliatory expeditions on the nomads (see a Roman fortress in the desert east of Amman).